whitehax0r/ArchLinux-PS4/README.md

 - >__exec start-psxitarch.sh__ ⚠️If you are using other initramsfs.cpio.gz file ⚠️
 - and should boot now :)

+## System time setup

+You have to do this just one time.

+Check first the list of time zones available typing the following command on the terminal:
+>__timedatectl list-timezones__

+For example mine is: America/Tegucigalpa

+To set your time zone:
+>__sudo timedatectl set-timezone Zone/SubZone

+For example in my case is: __sudo timedatectl set-timezone America/Tegucigalpa

+Then we will create a symbolic link to do this permanently:
+>__sudo ln -sf /usr/share/zoneinfo/Zone/SubZone /etc/localtime

+For example in my case is: __sudo ln -sf /usr/share/zoneinfo/America/Tegucigalpa /etc/localtime

+Now we will be enable NTP just type this on the terminal:

+>__sudo timedatectl set-ntp true

+Now just wait about 25 seconds and you will see your date and time will change automatically to your zone.

 # TODO List

 - RPCS3 emulator - PS3 emulator.
 (You can try with the AppImage in their [website.](https://rpcs3.net/download))